lindseysim/templatize/more/advanced/README.md

 The functions `fullname` and `label` are called via shorthand with the in-context directive as they are within the section for `#functions`.
 Note that the value (passed as context) for `belchers.children` could be accessed via a naked in-context directive when directly under it's own section, however, it loses the context in the inner section for `#functions`, as the context for a tag refers to the most-direct section parent.

-The format directive, because it comes after calling `fullname`, does not capitalize the labels, because labeling happens further down the chain.
+The format directive for word capitalization, because it comes after calling `fullname`, does not capitalize the labels, because labeling happens further down the chain.

 #### Passing a function to itself